Two-term spectral asymptotics for the Dirichlet pseudo-relativistic kinetic energy operator on a bounded domain: Introduction and main results

-In this work, we extend the case $\alpha=1$ of \eqref{frank}, i.e. the large-$\lambda$ asymptotics of $R(\lambda)$ for the eigenvalues of \smash{$A_0^\Omega=(\sqrt{-\Delta})_D$}, to $A_m^\Omega = (\sqrt{-\Delta{+}m^2}{-}m)_D$ for $m>0$.
+In this work, we extend the case $\alpha=1$ of \eqref{frank}, i.e. the large-$\lambda$ asymptotics of $R(\lambda)$ for the eigenvalues of \smash{$(\sqrt{-\Delta})_D$}, to $(\sqrt{-\Delta{+}m^2}{-}m)_D$ for $m>0$.
 The most notable difference to the massless case is the fact that

-fails to be homogeneous in $t\geqslant 0$.
-Thus, even though the overall structure of the proof is similar to \cite{Frank2013}, the lack of homogeneity often requires to change the techniques used in \cite{Frank2013} or to approach problems differently.
+fails to be homogeneous in $t\geq 0$.
+Thus, even though the overall structure of the proof is similar to \cite{Frank2013}, the lack of homogeneity requires to use different techniques and to approach problems differently.
 One of the key tools we use to overcome these difficulties is the integral representation,

 for all $u\in H_0^{1/2}(\Omega)$, where $K_\beta$ denotes the Modified Bessel Function of the Second Kind of order $\beta$.

 Due to the inhomogeneity of $\psi_m$, the statement of Theorem \ref{thm:main} involves a new parameter $\mu>0$.
 In order to obtain an asymptotic expansion of $\sum_{n\in\mathbb N}(h\lambda_n{-}1)_-$ as $h\to 0$ for the eigenvalues $\lambda_n$ of $A_m^\Omega$, we apply Theorem \ref{thm:main} with $\mu=hm$ in Corollary \ref{thm:asymptotics} below.